The first two gave advice on what to watch out for and the implications of careless use.

 And shock, horror, he and his advisers kept his holiday destination quiet.
 What happened this year deserves far more extensive analysis than here.
 This is not a defence of Morrison.
 Rather it serves as an example of how a combination of a big event, timing and an insatiable 24/7 media can become unmanageable.
 And this is a new paradigm.

-Our idols collapsed this summer – our coastal holidays, our beautiful environment, our flora and fauna decimated and even our sport was interrupted.
+Our idols collapsed last summer – our coastal holidays, our beautiful environment, our flora and fauna decimated and even our sport was interrupted.

 It was the perfect storm.
 And we fearfully took sides.
 It was climate change.
 No it wasn’t, it was back-burning.
 Australia piled on – angry, unforgiving and lacking in understanding and compassion.
 It was unrelenting.